- How is prostate cancer treated?

 - Preventing and treating prostate cancer spread to bones

 How is prostate cancer treated?

-There is a lot for you to think about when choosing the best way to treat or manage your cancer.
+You have a lot to think about when choosing the best way to treat or manage your cancer.
 There may be more than one treatment to choose from.
-You may feel that you need to make a decision quickly.
+You might feel that you need to make a decision quickly.
 But give yourself time to take in all the information you have learned.
-Depending on each person’s case, the treatment options for men with prostate cancer may include:
+Ask questions of your cancer care team.
+See What are some questions I can ask my doctor about prostate cancer? for some ideas about what to ask.
+Depending on each man’s case, the treatment options might include: